inverno-io/inverno-mods/README.md

 - a composite configuration source used to combine multiple sources with support for smart defaulting
 - an application configuration source used to load the system configuration of an application from a set of common configuration sources in a specific order, for instance: command line, system properties, system environment, local `configuration.cprops` file and `configuration.cprops` file resource in the application module

-Configurations are defined as simple interfaces in a module which are processed by the Winter compiler to generate configuration loaders and beans to make them available in an application with no further effort.
+Configurations are defined as simple interfaces in a module which are processed by the Inverno compiler to generate configuration loaders and beans to make them available in an application with no further effort.

-### winter-http-base
+### inverno-http-base

-The Winter HTTP base module provides the foundational API as well as common services for HTTP client and server development, in particular an extensible HTTP header service used to decode and encode HTTP headers.
+The Inverno HTTP base module provides the foundational API as well as common services for HTTP client and server development, in particular an extensible HTTP header service used to decode and encode HTTP headers.

-### winter-http-server
+### inverno-http-server

-The Winter HTTP server module provides a fully reactive HTTP/1.x and HTTP/2 server implementation based on Netty.
+The Inverno HTTP server module provides a fully reactive HTTP/1.x and HTTP/2 server implementation based on Netty.

 It supports the following features: